20325-ecam/Projet_Bovelo/README.md

 Person working for Bovélo supervising the planning and assembly of new bicycles.

 **-Représentant / Representative**
-A person working for Bovélo selling assembled bicycle to other stores for distribution to consumer.
+A person working for Bovélo selling assembled bicycles to other stores in order to distribute them to consumers.

 **-Magasin / Store**
-A business buying bike from Bovélo to re-sell them to consumers.
+A business buying bikes from Bovélo to re-sell them to consumers.

 **-Consomateur / Consumer**
 Person buying a bicycle from a representative.

-## Contributor
+## Contributors

 Students at ECAM Brussels Engineering School :
 -Dawid Krasowski <20194@ecam.be>